neo4jrb/activegraph/docs/Introduction.rst

   Provides low-level connectivity, transactions, and response object wrapping.
 Includes ``Query`` class for generating Cypher queries with Ruby method chaining.

 Model
-  A Ruby class including either the ``Neo4j::ActiveNode`` module (for modeling nodes) or the ``Neo4j::ActiveRel`` module (for modeling relationships) from the ``neo4j`` gem.
+  A Ruby class including either the ``ActiveGraph::ActiveNode`` module (for modeling nodes) or the ``ActiveGraph::ActiveRel`` module (for modeling relationships) from the ``neo4j`` gem.
 These modules give classes the ability to define properties, associations, validations, and callbacks

 Association
   Defined on an ``ActiveNode`` model.
 Defines either a ``has_one`` or ``has_many`` relationship to a model.
 A higher level abstraction of a **Relationship**